markfinger/dev-service-host/README.md

 A development-oriented wrapper around [service-host](https://github.com/markfinger/service-host).

 Provides:
-- A dashboard accessible via a GET request to `/`
+- A dashboard - accessible by pointing your browser at the host
 - Services for controlling/introspecting a running host:
   - `__clear_cache` - Host cache clearing
   - `__hot_load` - Hot-loading of services
-  - `__shutdown` - Shut down a running host.
-The service will respond before the host has completed the shutdown.
-If you want a synchronous shutdown, call `bin/stop.js`
+  - `__shutdown` - Start the shut down of a running host.
+If you want a guarantee that the host has completed the shutdown, call `bin/stop.js`
   - `__status` - Host status (config, services available, etc)
 - Host start/stop scripts, with support for controlling a host running in a detached process